“I have your back”

 “Mr. Militello is the BEST!”

 The first type of conditional driving privilege is called a hardship privilege.
-When a person is charged in court with DWI, if the prosecution has preliminary evidence showing that you had a BAC of 0.08 or higher, then the court is supposed to suspend your driver’s license pending the outcome of the prosecution.
+This license is only good for the period of time that your case is pending before a court.
+When a person is charged with DWI, if the prosecution has preliminary evidence showing that you had a BAC of 0.08 or higher, then the court is supposed to suspend your driver’s license pending the outcome of the prosecution.
 The court will first seize your driver's license, and upon application by your attorney, may give a hardship privilege.
 These applications aren't just a matter of asking for a new license.
 Your attorney must demonstrate that you face an "extreme hardship" and need to drive to work, or to a medical appointment and that you don't have an alternative form of transportation. (*A hardship license may not be used to operate a commercial motor vehicle.)
 It's a little trickier to get a hardship privilege than some people might think, and it does require paperwork.
 An experienced DWI attorney can help you.

 Pre-Conviction Conditional Licenses: